One God, Many Voices

-People following various religions are loving the same God, though in different manners and methods.
-Our conceptions of God look different because we are diverse.
+People following various religions love the same God, though in different manners and methods.
+Our conceptions of God look different because the contexts of our lives have been diverse and changing over time.
 But that does not mean that each religion is describing a different God.
 There are nearly 7000 different languages still spoken in the world today, all of which use different words to describe the same universal human experiences and feelings, like love.
 The letters and words may look and sound different, but love is love, just as truth is truth and God is God.

-This simplified narrative of the major world religions that many of us are familiar with tells only part of the truth.
+Therefore, the simplified narrative of the major world religions that many of us are familiar with tells only part of the truth.
+Concepts like “monotheism” and “polytheism” are more complicated than they may first appear.
 Concepts like “monotheism” and “polytheism” are more complicated than they may first appear.
 On the one hand, arguments have been made that challenge the true monotheistic nature of Judaism and Christianity.
 There are some Jewish texts and schools of thought which posit that the God of the Hebrew Bible is in fact a lesser creator god, and not the true ultimate God.
 And the concept of the Trinity in many sects of Christianity, which sees God as having three natures — The Father (God), the Son (Jesus), and the Holy Ghost — has been described as a theology that compromises a truly monotheistic picture of God.